snowflakedb/snowflake-connector-net/README.md

 Executing a Batch of SQL Statements (Multi-Statement Support)
 --------------------------------------------------------------

-With the .NET connector, you can send a [batch of SQL statements](https://docs.microsoft.com/en-us/sql/odbc/reference/develop-app/batches-of-sql-statements?view=sql-server-ver15)  (separated by semicolons) to be executed in a single request.
+With the .NET 2.0.18 and later connector, you can send a [batch of SQL statements](https://docs.microsoft.com/en-us/sql/odbc/reference/develop-app/batches-of-sql-statements?view=sql-server-ver15)  (separated by semicolons) to be executed in a single request.
 For example: